Building the Engineering Workforce

 Research in the Formation of Engineers

-Encourages educational research to create and support an innovative and inclusive technical workforce for the future.
-The research advances our understanding of how people become engineers, explores diverse pathways to and through degree programs, and examines how changes in engineering education spread.
+Encourages educational research to create and support an innovative and technical workforce for the future.
+The research advances our understanding of how people become engineers, explores different pathways to and through degree programs, and examines how changes in engineering education spread.

 Engineering Research Centers (ERC)

 Supports convergent research, education and technology translation at U.S. universities that will lead to strong societal impacts.
-Each NSF ERC has interacting foundational components that go beyond the research project, including engineering workforce development at all participant stages, a culture of diversity and inclusion where all participants gain mutual benefit and value creation within an innovation ecosystem that will outlast the lifetime of the ERC.
+Each NSF ERC has interacting foundational components that go beyond the research project, including engineering workforce development at all participant stages, a culture where all participants gain mutual benefit and value creation within an innovation ecosystem that will outlast the lifetime of the ERC.

 Industry-University Cooperative Research Centers (IUCRC)